donnpie/reed-data-analysis/README.md

 The generic syntax for URL is: https://www.reed.co.uk/api/{versionnumber}/search?keywords={keywords}&locationName={locationName}&employerId={employerId}&distanceFromLocation={distance in miles}
 See https://www.reed.co.uk/developers/jobseeker for more details.

-# Using the Python program for generating Excel spreadsheet and updating Power Bi dashboard
+# Using the Python program for generating Excel spreadsheet with job data and updating Power Bi main dashboard
-The Python program transforms data from the API call into an Excel spreadsheet.
+The first Python program transforms data from the API call into an Excel spreadsheet.

 Here are the steps to follow to create the Excel spreasheet:
 1. In Postman, make a call to the API as described above
 1. Copy the results of the call into the text file called 'json_results.txt'.
 Save and close the file
-1. Run the Python program ('Reed-analysis.py').
+1. Run the Python program ('Reed_analysis.py').
 Output is saved in 'dataframe_export.xlsx'
+1. Open the Power Bi dashboard ('Reed_analysis.pbix') and on the Home tab, refresh the data

+# Using the Python program for generating Excel spreadsheet with word frequency and updating Power Bi main dashboard
+The next Python program transforms data from the API call into an Excel spreadsheet containing word frequencies.

+Here are the steps to follow to create the Excel spreasheet:
+1. In Postman, make a call to the API as described above
+1. Copy the results of the call into the text file called 'json_results.txt'.
+Save and close the file
+1. Run the Python program ('Reed_word_analysis.py').
+Output is saved in 'word_count_export.xlsx'
 1. Open the Power Bi dashboard ('Reed_analysis.pbix') and on the Home tab, refresh the data

 # Maniputations in Power BI